Fish. Photo. Travel

 How To Get There (Arrival and Departure Details / Times)

 Belize is a very easy and affordable destination to access!
 Guests will arrive via an international flight to Belize City’s Philip Goldson International Aiport (airport code: BZE).
 Direct flights to Belize City are available from Miami, Dallas, Houston, Newark, Los Angeles, Atlanta, and Charlotte.
-The major airlines that service Belize is American, Delta, Southwest, United, US Air, and Taca.
-On the arrival day of October 22, it is best to arrive into Belize City’s International Airport before 3:00 PM in order to make the necessary domestic connection to Ambergris.
+Several major airlines service Belize and this fall we expect American, Delta, and United to provide the largest volume of flight options.
+On the arrival day of November 8, it is best to arrive at Belize City’s International Airport before 3:00 PM in order to make the necessary domestic connection to Ambergris.
 Your round-trip flights from Belize International Airport to Ambergris Caye aboard Tropic Air are included in your trip package.
-On your departure day on October 28, you can book a return international flight at any time, as flights from Ambergris back to the International Airport begin as early as 7:00 AM.
+On your departure day on November 14, you can book a return international flight at any time, as flights from Ambergris back to the International Airport begin as early as 7:00 AM.

 Travel Arrangements and Assistance